 But really, it’s the day version which is supposed to help mild anxiety, and I can only comment on this in hindsight.
 I actually took them regularly a while back, and I do remember thinking that they helped a little.

-The problem is though, it’s so hard to tell whether something which is only meant to have a light effect is actually working or not.
+The problem is that it’s so hard to tell whether something which is only meant to have a light effect is actually working or not.

-It could be a placebo effect (which is known to be a powerful thing).
+It could be a placebo effect, which is known to be powerful for many people.
 Or it could be a combination of that and anything else you’re doing at the time to help yourself deal with anxiety or sleep problems.

-So my feeling is this: if you think it helps, then that’s probably good enough.
+So my feeling is this: if you think it helps, then that’s arguably good enough.
 But you may never know for sure exactly how much it’s really helping.

 For now, I’ll continue with them for a few more days as I think I have felt a mild effect, and that’s all I need.